sambgordon/Bubbles.js/README.md

 # ResponsiveBubbles-2
-This is a cool app that generates bubbles which respond to mouse movement.
+This is a jQuery-based app that generates bubbles which respond to mouse movement.
 I used Pete R.'s Let it Snow plugin as a sort of framework.

 List of variables used (so you can search them easily):